-Wear comfortable breathable clothing, do not wear jewelry or heavy perfume, oils, creams and strong scents.
+Wear comfortable breathable clothing, and do not wear jewelry or heavy perfume, oils, creams, and strong scents.
 Be prepared to sweat.
 Shoes and socks should be left outside – barefoot only in the yoga shala.

 Yoga should be practiced on an empty stomach, so try not to eat 3-4 hours before the yoga class.
 Try to let pass at least one hour after a light snack.
 Make sure to hydrate well both before and after class.

 In many cases, yoga can support the body as it undergoes healing.
 However, if you had serious injuries or are currently experiencing pain, we strongly advise you to consult your doctor before starting your yoga practice.
 Our teachers are knowledgeable and are trained to support you with common injuries including knee, neck, and lower back pain, so please also talk to them if you feel any discomfort, dizziness, etc during the practice.